MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-filters.md

 ---
 # Filter Console messages

+Use the filter options of the DevTools **Console** to reduce the noise from excessive console log messages, to better see the type of log messages that you're looking for.

-When you surf the web, you may find the **Console** is flooded with all kinds of information.
-Often the information isn't relevant to you.
-Such as information about the live project that another developer logged while you debug.
-Or more information about violations and warnings about the performance of the current site that you aren't able to change.
-It makes sense to use the filter options of **Console** to reduce the noise.
+When you go to various webpages, you may find that the **Console** is flooded with all kinds of information.
+Often the information isn't relevant to you, such as information about the page that another developer logged.
+Or you might see logged information about violations and warnings about the performance of the current site, that you aren't able to change.

+You can filter console log messages in various ways:
+*  Filter by log level.
+*  Filter by text.
+*  Filter by regular expression.
+*  Filter by message source.

 <!-- ====================================================================== -->